-IDC's Mobile and Internet of Things Communications Services focuses on the operator strategies for consumer and business mobile services.
+IDC's Mobile and Internet of Things Communications Services focuses on the technologies and go-to-market strategies for consumer and business mobile and IoT connectivity services.
 This research service provides analysis and recommendations to vendors looking to thrive in this highly competitive market.
-Our analysts work closely with mobile operators, including both traditional mobile network operators and new entrants with disruptive services, to identify opportunities and threats and build forecasts based on a solid understanding of their mobile offers, portfolio of assets, and marketing tactics.
+Our analysts work closely with connectivity providers, including both traditional mobile network operators and new entrants with disruptive services, to identify opportunities and threats and build forecasts based on a solid understanding of their mobile offers, portfolio of assets, and marketing tactics.
 Annual surveys on mobile consumer and business buying preferences, adoption, and interests further shape the analysis and recommendations.
-All providers in or entering this market can benefit from the reports on the dynamics of prepaid and postpaid markets, as well as business and consumer smartphone adoption, mobile content strategies, and BYOD and corporate purchase trends.
-Grounded with primary research, Mobile and Internet of Things Communications Services provides the essential guidance that providers need to know in today's mobile voice and data services market.
+All providers in or entering this market can benefit from the reports on the dynamics of prepaid and postpaid markets, as well as business and consumer smartphone adoption, mobile content strategies, and BYOD and corporate purchasing trends.
+Grounded with primary research, the service provides the essential guidance that providers need to know in the mobile voice and data services market.

 Mobile and Internet of Things Communications Services